Particular/docs.particular.net/Content/NServiceBus/how-do-i-discard-old-messages.md

 <!--
 title: "How to Discard Old Messages?"
 tags: ""
-summary: "<p>If a message cannot be received by the target process in the given time frame, including all time in queues and in transit, the message is discarded.</p>
+summary: "If a message cannot be received by the target process in the given time frame, including all time in queues and in transit, the message is discarded."
-"
 -->